What is the GRESB Real Estate Assessment?

 - The GRESB Development Benchmark, which considers management and development factors

-- Attract new investors seeking more comprehensive risk, opportunity and impact analysis
+- Attract new investors and meet their expectations with comprehensive and standardized ESG data and analysis

-- Report validated ESG performance information to the market using a global industry standard
+- Report consistent, validated ESG performance information to the market and regulators using a global industry standard

 What the real estate assessment entails

-The Management Component measures an entity’s strategy and leadership; policies and processes; risk management; and its stakeholder engagement approach.
-It is drawn from information collected at the organizational level.
+The Management Component measures an entity’s strategy and leadership, policies and processes, risk management, and its stakeholder engagement approach using information collected at the organizational level.

-The Performance Component measures an entity’s asset portfolio performance, drawn from information collected at the asset and portfolio levels.
-It is suitable for any real estate company or fund with operational assets and includes information on performance indicators, such as energy consumption, GHG emissions, water consumption and waste.
+The Performance Component measures an entity’s asset portfolio performance using asset- and portfolio-level information.
+Suitable for companies or funds with operational assets, it includes information on performance indicators, such as energy, GHG emissions, water, and waste.

-The Development Component measures an entity’s efforts to address ESG issues during a building’s design, construction and renovation phases.
-This component is suitable for entities with completed or ongoing projects in new construction (building design, site selection or construction) or under major renovation.
+The Development Component measures an entity’s efforts to address ESG issues during a building’s design, construction, and renovation phases.
+It is suitable for entities with completed or ongoing projects in new construction (building design, site selection, or construction) or under major renovation.

 GRESB has established a robust data validation process to underpin the accuracy and reliability of its output.
 It is based on a three-layer data-quality control process designed to ensure submission of high-quality information.
-The approach to validation was developed by PwC and involves third-party verification by SRI.
+The approach to validation was developed by PwC and involves third-party verification by Sustainability Assurance Services.

 The GRESB Scoring Model is based on an automated system, which uses a technology platform designed for GRESB by a third party that specializes in data analysis software development.
 The scoring is completed without manual intervention after data input.

-In October, assessment participants are provided with the results of their assessment and the relevant benchmarking reports based on which assessment components they complete.
+In October, assessment participants receive their assessment results and the relevant benchmarking reports based on the assessment components they completed.